HackLab-Almeria/copper-age/README.md

 # copper-age

-Copper age aims to be an [Maintest game](http://wiki.minetest.net/Subgames/Minetest_Game) for implementing Chalcolithic recreations, with items, material, mobs and recipes as realistic as possible.
+Copper age aims to be an [Maintest game](http://wiki.minetest.net/Subgames/Minetest_Game) for implementing Chalcolithic recreations, with items, material, mobs and recipes as conbgruent as possible.

 Copper-age has been created when participating in the [JamToday Almería 2017](http://www.jamtodayalmeria.com/) [game jam](https://es.wikipedia.org/wiki/Game_jam).